jerrychan7/hugoPerfectToC/README.md

 A [Hugo](https://gohugo.io/) template library for generating the intuitive table of contents.

+Development is not easy.
+If you use or like this repository, please give me a Star.

 - [Hugo Perfect ToC Generator](#hugo-perfect-toc-generator)
   - [Feature](#feature)
   - [Usage](#usage)